Photoarchive Publications and Conference Papers

 Ellen Prokop, “Collecting Spanish Art, 1750–1800,” American Society for Eighteenth-Century Studies, Cleveland, Ohio (2013).

 Lily Pregill, New York Art Research Consortium Project Coordinator & Systems Manager, "Thinking Outside the Box: Migrating the Frick's Photoarchive Collection into Arcade."
 Art Libraries Society of North America Conference, Toronto (2012).

-Louisa Wood Ruby, Head of Photoarchive Research, "The Work of Art in the Age of Mechanical Reproduction and Beyond."
+Louisa Wood Ruby, "The Work of Art in the Age of Mechanical Reproduction and Beyond."
 The Artefact and its Representations: the Vanishing Original in a Virtual Age, Comité International d'Histoire de l'Art Conference, Nuremberg (2012).

-Inge Reist, Chief of Research Collections and Programs, "Picturing the Future: Private Collections and Public Institutions."
+Inge Reist, Director of the Center for the History of Collecting, "Picturing the Future: Private Collections and Public Institutions."
 Art Libraries Society of North America Session: Collaboration, Access, Sustainability: The Future of Image Research Collections, College Art Association Annual Conference, Los Angeles (2012).

 Inge Reist, "Rinascimento: New Online Digital Resources from the Reali and Sansoni Photographic Archives."
 Italian Painting, Renaissance Society of America Conference, Washington D.C.
 (2012).

 Louisa Wood Ruby, "If Paintings Could Only Speak: Photoarchives as Aids to the Technical Study of Works of Art."
 Intentional Alterations, Sixteenth Century Society Conference, Houston, Texas (2011).